Osiris-Team/PayHook/README.md

 The basic idea is that we would process all payments only thorough webhook events.
 Which is to be honest, the safest and simplest way.

+Features:
+- Secure, verified payments without duplicates, due to the design being based solely on validated webhook events.
+- Simplified, cross-payment-processor, product and order creation.
+- Handles saving of products and orders in your database

 I am still working on the design.
 Here is what I've got:

 Setup: